How about this, Abandon-Nation? The Last Jedi Stinks: A movie review of Star Wars: The Last Jedi.

 NOTE: SPOILERS APPEAR FROM THIS POINT FORWARD.
 DO NOT READ FURTHER IF YOU’RE PLANNING TO SEE THE FILM.
 ALSO, DO NOT READ FURTHER IF YOU’RE EXPECTING ANECDOTES ABOUT EARLY RETIREMENT.

-(Update 4/10/18: The punchline is this: I thought this movie stunk.
-And months since my last screening in December, my perception is swung back to my original opinion.
+(Update 4/10/18: The punchline is this: I thought this movie stunk as soon as the closing credits rolled.
+I have had a lot of time to rethink that original feeling, and even saw the film twice more just to be sure.
+It still stinks.
 Let’s hope that J.J. can pull this reboot from galactic trash compactor with Episode 9!)